imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="requestnewsubaccounttoken"></a>
 # **RequestNewSubaccountToken**
-> User RequestNewSubaccountToken (RequestNewSubaccountTokenInputObject requestNewSubaccountTokenInputObject, bool? xIgnoreNullValues = null)
+> User RequestNewSubaccountToken (RequestNewSubaccountTokenInputObject requestNewSubaccountTokenInputObject)

 Request a new REST API token for subaccount.